d-ries/linux-essentials/04_filesandfolders/01_course.md

 student@linux-ess:~/$ pwd
 /home/student
 ```

 ?> <i class="fa-solid fa-circle-info"></i> In Windows an absolute path will start with `C:\` rather than `/`!

 ?> <i class="fa-solid fa-circle-info"></i> Did you know the Linux CLI has command and pathcompletion?
-Try pressing the `tab` key when typing part of a command or folder name.
+Try pressing the `tab` key when typing part of a command, file or folder name.
 If any command, file or folder matches the first part of the text you typed it will automatically complete the word for you!

+?> <i class="fa-solid fa-circle-info"></i> When using tab competion on a directory it will end with a slash (/) at the end. `cd /home/student/`.
+The last slash (/) is optional, so it is exactly the same as `cd /home/student`

 #### Relative path
 A relative path will always start from _the current working directory_ and will point to another file or folder from there.
 For example: